Oxalis versicolor L.

 Bloom Time: Summer

-Oxalis versicolor is a fully hardy perennial, evergreen subshrub, up to 12 inches (30 cm) tall.
-The leaves are clover-like and green in color.
-The red and white spiral shaped flowers appear in summer.
+Oxalis versicolor is a fully hardy perennial evergreen subshrub that grows up to 12 inches (30 cm) tall.
+Leaves are green and clover-like.
+Flowers are red and white, spiral-shaped, and appear in summer.

 How to Grow and Care